 Types of Savings Accounts: How to Choose Between Basic and Money Market Savings

-You have some money to put in the bank.
-But there are a few different types of savings accounts, so which should you choose?
-The answer depends on your goals and how much you have to deposit.
-If you’re planning to put a large amount in the bank and maintain a high balance, you will likely benefit from a money market savings account.
+Which type of savings account you should open he depends on your goals and the amount of money you plan to deposit.
+If you plan to put a large amount in the bank and maintain a high balance, you’ll likely benefit from a money market savings account.
 Otherwise, a basic savings account might make the most sense.

 What Is a Money Market Savings Account?